There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page

 While the months of spring and summer are perfectly suited for light meals, a richer and more powerful cuisine – often made with patience – typically dominates the Norwegian diet as the days grow shorter.

 In the western city of Stavanger, chef Svein Erik Renaa runs and owns Re-Naa – one of several Norwegian restaurants with stars in the prestigious Michelin Guide.

 “Deer and game meat are significant commodities to us from September on.
 And the great apples, pears, and berries of the season tend to characterize our desserts."

 The hunting season provides the country’s dinner tables with meat from reindeer, moose, deer, and grouse – all delicacies with a distinct taste of the wild.

 Drying, pickling, fermenting and freezing are only a few ways of conserving the catch, while the season’s apples typically reach perfection as jam or pies.

 Sven Erik Renaa enjoys harvesting himself, particularly mushrooms.
 However, the master chef readily admits that time – or lack thereof – makes it hard to pursue this activity on a regular basis.

 “I try to get out there as often as I can, but we purchase a lot for the restaurant, of course.
-There’s a local retiree who provide us with a lot of mushrooms, for instance, and we buy everything he delivers.
+There’s a local retiree who provides us with a lot of mushrooms, for instance, and we buy everything he delivers.
 After all, this is part of his livelihood, and we want to support that.”